 RED IMPORTED FIRE ANTS IN MISSOURI

-Red imported fire ants have recently been discovered in the “Show Me” state.
-Richard Houseman, Professor of Entomology at the University of Missouri and state extension entomologist, confirmed the first report of these unwanted guests.
-He warns residents of Missouri’s Bootheel to be on the lookout for fire-ant mounds on their property.
+Red imported fire ants in Missouri have recently been discovered in the โ€œShow Meโ€ state.
+Richard Houseman, Professor of Entomology at the University of Missouri and state extension entomologist confirmed the first report of these unwanted guests.
+He warns residents of Missouriโ€™s Boothill to be on the lookout for Fire ant mounds on their property.

 Originally from Brazil, the red imported fire ant was introduced into the United States through Mobile, Alabama, around 1940.
-The population of these ants increased rapidly throughout the southeastern U.S. during the 1940s and ’50s.
-Currently this ant can be found in 13 states (from southern North Carolina and Florida then west to sections of California).
+The population of these ants increased rapidly throughout the southeastern U.S. during the 1940s and โ€™50s.
+Currently, this ant can be found in 13 states (from southern North Carolina and Florida, then west to sections of California).
 Red imported fire ants continue to spread north and west.
-Many of these infestations can be attributed to the movement of nursery stock and/or turf.
+Many of these infestations can be attributed to nursery stock and turf movement.
 Imported bales of hay originating from southern states can also be responsible for transporting these fire ants from state to state.

-Red imported fire ant colonies are formed by one (or more) winged, mated females (queens) following a mating flight.
-Once mating occurs, the queens find suitable nesting sites, shed their wings, and begin digging underground chambers in which to lay their eggs.
+Fire ants in Missouri colonies are formed by one (or more) winged, mated females (queens) following a mating flight.
+Once mating occurs, the queens find suitable nesting sites, shed their wings, and begin digging underground chambers to lay their eggs.
 Queens care for these first eggs and larvae.
 Once hatched, the ants become workers after 3 to 4 weeks.
-From that point on, the workers care for the queen and the brood, while foraging for food and continuing to expand their nest.
+From then on, the workers care for the queen and brood while foraging for food and expanding their nest.
 After only one year, an undisturbed colony can contain 10,000 or more workers.
-A mature colony (3 years old) can contain between 100,000 to 500,000 workers, plus several hundred-winged ants.
+A mature colony (3 years old) can have between 100,000 and 500,000 workers and several hundred-winged ants.

-Red Imported Fire Ant Sting
+Fire Ant Sting

-DIY Fire Ant Treatments Don’t Work
+DIY Treatments Donโ€™t Work

 Trying to eliminate fire ants may sound simple.
 After all, how hard can it be?
-The reality is that fire ants have a number of characteristics that make them extremely formidable against any kind of DIY home treatment plan.
-For instance, they take over a yard and spread so quickly that the geographic coverage can be an obstacle.
-In other words, they’re everywhere.
-It is possible to treat a mound and still miss the vast majority of the fire ants in your yard.
-Each colony includes thousands of reproductive females who are able to multiply and regenerate exponentially.
-These insects will literally amaze you with their ability to resist most treatments.
+In reality, fire ants have several characteristics that make them highly formidable against any DIY home treatment plan.
+For instance, they take over a yard and spread so quickly that geographic coverage can be an obstacle.
+In other words, theyโ€™re everywhere.
+It is possible to treat a mound and still miss most fire ants in your yard.
+Each colony includes thousands of reproductive females who can multiply and regenerate exponentially.
+These insects will amaze you with their ability to resist most treatments.
 If a group of fire ants senses that they are being threatened, the entire colony can leave, move to another area of your yard, and start again.

-ZipZap Termite & Pest Control Provides Fire Ant Treatment
+ZipZap Termite & Pest Control Provides Fire Ant Treatment in Missouri

-At ZipZap Termite & Pest Control we offer fire ant treatments that are highly effective.
+At ZipZap Termite & Pest Control, we offer fire ant treatments that are highly effective.
 Our treatment method includes a pesticide application and removal of the conditions that attracted the fire ants in the first place.
-Our skilled pest control technicians know exactly what to look for and ensure that coverage is provided for your entire yard.
+Our skilled pest control technicians know exactly what to look for and ensure coverage for your entire yard.
 In this way, we get rid of the fire ants that are already present and keep them from coming back.
 Call us today and let ZipZap Termite & Pest Control protect your Kansas City area yard from being taken over by red imported fire ants.

 Posted in

-ZipZap Pest Control
+ZipZap Termite & Pest Control

 Categories